Fazlyev/Fazlyev/README.md

 ### Hi there 👋
 I'm HSE student from Russia.
-Practice machine learning and algorithms, strive to become better at Data science and Risk analytics.
+Yandex ML-engineer, strive to become better at Data science.

-Christian⛪

 <!--
 **Fazlyev/Fazlyev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.